 Episode 232: Dumb And Dumber Transcript

-I don't even know who you could ask in mobile home manufacturing, retail or even mobile home park owners who tell you oh yeah.
-Where the government needs to go right now to really make the lives of their customers better and the American public.
-We need to get more green.
-No, we don't have to get more green, the less green is for the color of money.
+I don't even know who you could ask in mobile home manufacturing, retail or even mobile home park owners who would tell you, "Oh yeah, where the government needs to go right now to really make the lives of their customers better and the American public, we need to get more green."
+No, we don't have to get more green, unless green is for the color of money.
 Let's work on initiatives to bring the price of homes down.
-Let's make credit more available to people who can then buy these homes.
-That would be the smart thing for all of us to do.
-Don't be the bureaucrat regarding the outdoor cat, let's make smart decisions started immediately to help Americans out who desperately need affordable housing read the headlines every day, the price of single family is skyrocketing.
-The price of Randian apartments is skyrocketing.
-We are the only solution where the only non subsidized way that an American can truly afford to live with dignity and a high quality of life on a reasonable amount of earnings.
+Let's make credit more available to people who can then buy these homes, that would be the smart thing for all of us to do.
+Don't be the bureaucrat regarding the outdoor cat.
+Let's make smart decisions starting immediately to help Americans out who desperately need affordable housing.
+Read the headlines every day, the price of single-family is skyrocketing.
+The price of renting apartments is skyrocketing.
+We are the only solution.
+We're the only non-subsidized way that an American can truly afford to live with dignity and a high quality of life on a reasonable amount of earnings.

 Come on government, let's support our industry more.
 This should be no different than somebody who has a car sitting in their driveway that won't run and their focus is on, "Should I do something with the carpet?"
 More than, "How do I get the car to start?"
 Let's all collectively hope and wish the government does not take up this green debate, but instead tables that and replaces that with a debate instead on how to ramp up manufacturing until you see 200,000, 300,000, 400,000 units being produced by American factories.
 Let's table the green initiative.
 Once you see that kind of level of sales again, which the industry had for a long while in the past, then maybe we can take up the concept of green energy, unicorns and rainbows.

 This is Frank Rolfe, from Mobile Home Park Mastery Podcast.
 Hope you enjoyed this.
 Talk to you again soon.